U-Shift/shademap-download-tool/README.md

 **What are the NW and SE coordinates for?**

 > The export is generated over a square area, defined with the north-west and south-east corners coordinates, for a specific date and time, with the level of detail specified by the zoom level.

+**What is the zoom level?**

+> To generate the export, the defined area is divided into smaller ones, to capture the Shadow Map with a higher level of detail.
+The zoom level will influence the area of these smaller squares, with a higher value reducing its size and increasing the level of detail.
+15 is the default value and provides a high level of detail.

 **What is the iterations parameter, on the sun exposure form?**